Mimi-Vinaiphat/portfolio/final_project_1_mimi.md

 provide the public toilets used and a safe spot to dispose of used needles and bags to dispose dog’s waste.
 By identifying the area that has most dogs, we could aim to increase the disposure spot for dog poop, for a clean street.
 Ohh one big bonus, we could use this data to see the area where you could meet and play with tons of dogs, happy place for dog lovers!

+<br/> So in all, I want to know whereare most dogs located in NYC so that I can try to see where would be the best prime location for putting up dog's disposal station.
 <br/>
 ### Data Used
 1. Dog Licensed
 Opendata NYC has provided a publicly accessible data regarding with the NYC dog licensing dataset.
-All dog owners who live in NYC are required by law to licensed thier dogs.
+All dog owners who live in NYC are required by law to licensed their dogs.
 The data is sourced from the DOHMH Dog Licensing System (https://a816-healthpsi.nyc.gov/DogLicense), where owners can apply for and renew dog licenses.
 <br/> In this dataset, it will tell the dog's name, breed, date of birth.
 Data about the whereabout of the dog (zipcode) is already provided.